 Introduced in Ansible Tower 2.4 is a feature which adds an Auth-Token-Timeout to every response that includes a valid user-supplied token.
-The value of Auth-Token-Timeout is determined by the configuration (time expressed in seconds) of the AUTH_TOKEN_EXPIRATION.
+This setting changed to Session-Timeout in Ansible Tower 3.3.
+The value of Session-Timeout is determined by the configuration (time expressed in seconds) of the SESSION COOKIE AGE.

-The value of Auth-Token-Timeout indicates the length of time, in seconds, that the supplied token is valid, from the moment the request was initiated.
+The value of Session-Timeout indicates the length of time, in seconds, that the supplied token is valid, from the moment the request was initiated.
 Starting in Ansible Tower 3.2, you can change this setting in the Configure Tower user interface:

-- 1. From the Settings () Menu screen, click on Configure Tower. - 2.
+- 1. From the Settings ( ) Menu screen, click on Configure Tower. - 2.
 Select the System tab. - 3.
 Select Misc.
 System option from the Sub Category drop-down menu list if not already selected. - 4.
 Enter the timeout period in seconds in the Idle Time Force Log Out text field.